 The private stream that is built into a workspace.
-All new versions of elements are originally created in workspaces; AccuRev records these versions in workspace streams.
+All new version of element are originally created in workspaces; AccuRev records these versions in workspace streams.

 workspace tree

 The ordinary directory tree, located in the user's disk storage, in which the user performs development tasks and executes AccuRev commands.